 This is a mini graph of the search demand for this topic over the course of one year.
 This column cannot be sorted or filtered.

-Plans, Content Briefs, First Drafts, Due Dates, Assignees, Published On
+Plans, Content Briefs, Due Dates, Assignees, Published On

 One page can be associated with multiples of each of these data points.
 Each data point is represented as a number showing how many items are associated with that page.
 These columns cannot be sorted or filtered.